 This module explores contemporary treatments of issues pertaining to knowledge and the justification of belief.
 It addresses issues such as the following: the structure of justification and its relation to one's mental states and evidence; the justification of induction; the notion of a priori justification and the relation between your evidence and what you know, among others.
 You’ll have two hours of lectures some weeks and a hour-long lecture with an hour-long seminar on others throughout the semester.

 We all have opinions about moral matters.
-But for most of us, our moral opinions are not very well-organized.
+But for most of us, our moral opinions are not very well-organised.
 Indeed, upon reflection we may discover that some of our beliefs about morality are inconsistent.
-One of the main projects of moral theorizing over the past few hundred years has been the attempt to systematically denominate right and wrong actions.
+One of the main projects of moral theorising over the past few hundred years has been the attempt to systematically denominate right and wrong actions.
 In this module you will examine some of these, including consequentialism, deontology and virtue ethics.
 Teaching will be via a weekly two hour seminar and one hour lecture.

 Being, Becoming and Reality